 - Ex-Servicemen (ESM) Training.
 The scheme is primarily meant for those Ex-Servicemen (ESM) who could not avail the facility of resettlement training while in service and is extended to the widow/one dependent of an ESM, irrespective of whether his death is attributable to military service or not.
 Training is organized by RSB/ZSB.
 ESM would be eligible to undergo training upto five years from retirement/release or 60 years whichever is earlier.

 For detailed info on schemes, policies and training contact DGR office or log on to DGR website:- www.dgrindia.com

 7. DGR is the nodal agency for registering of serving Armed Forces Class I Gazetted Officers and ESM (Officers)s for employment opportunities.
-The serving commissioned officers can register themselves for availing registration and for availing subsequent benefits of DGR schemes.
+The serving commissioned officers can register themselves online on DGR website for availing subsequent benefits of DGR schemes.
 Registration of JCOs/ORs for re-employment is done at nearest Zila Sainik Boards.
-The Employment Directorate interacts with the corporate sector and private sector to create more employment avenues for ex-servicemen.
+The Employment Directorate interacts with the corporate sector and Institution like FICCI and CII to create more employment avenues for ex-servicemen.
 All ex-servicemen registered with Joint Director Employment are sponsored against requests received from the civil sector and various Government offices.